 The custom of Mother Church in baptizing infants is certainly not to be scorned, nor is it to be regarded as superfluous, nor is it to be believed that its tradition is anything except apostolic.

-Augustine of Hippo, On Forgiveness of Sin and Baptism 39:26 (A.D.
+Augustine of Hippo, Letters 98:2 (A.D.
 412):